Here is a structured process that you can go through to get good sales pitch ideas.

 - Features – Auto-Ordering, Management Dashboard, Predictive Scheduling

 This may be a good place to point out that this is where an average salesperson may stop when it comes to developing their pitch.
-They identify the details of the product and just go out and talk about the product to anyone that will listen.
+They identify the details of the product and just go out and talk about the product to anyone who will listen.

-It is moving on to the next steps that will separate you from the rest
+It is moving on to the next steps that will separate you from the rest.

 Step 2: Identify the Value the Product Delivers